 In exciting news for the Central Texas community and We Are Blood, the FDA has issued revised guidance, effective during the coronavirus pandemic, for a selection of deferrals that affect eligibility to donate blood or platelets.
 The FDA announced on April 2, 2020, that based on recently completed studies and epidemiologic data, they have concluded that the current policies regarding the eligibility of certain donors can be modified without compromising the safety of the blood supply during this crisis.

 We Are Blood welcomes these science-based decisions to change deferral periods, especially during the coronavirus pandemic.
-Once implemented at We Are Blood, this new guidance will allow additional Central Texas community members to donate blood or platelets and help protect the blood supply for patients at over 40 hospitals and clinics in our area.
+These changes have now been implemented at We Are Blood, this new guidance will allow additional Central Texas community members to donate blood or platelets and help protect the blood supply for patients at over 40 hospitals and clinics in our area.

 “We Are Blood collects blood and platelet donations to protect a vibrant and diverse community in Central Texas.
 The FDA’s new guidance allows us to welcome additional community members as blood and platelet donors, which will strengthen our blood supply during the coronavirus pandemic,” said Nick Canedo, VP of Community Engagement at We Are Blood.